Skip to content

 Deleting TikTok wipes every draft on your phone because drafts live locally.
 Here's how to save them all in under 2 minutes before you uninstall.

 Uninstalling TikTok wipes every draft on your phone.
-We tested this on an iPhone 15 running iOS 18.3 and a Samsung Galaxy S24 running Android 15, and both behaved the same way: drafts vanished the moment the app was removed, and reinstalling did not bring them back.
+This is the same on both iPhone and Android: drafts vanish the moment the app is removed, and reinstalling does not bring them back.
 The fix takes about 2 minutes per draft if you save them before tapping uninstall.

 #Why Uninstalling TikTok Wipes Every Draft